Six Yogas of Naropa

 The Six Yogas of Naropa is a very skillful, effective, and profound highest yoga completion stage practice.
 Through consistent tantric application, a diligent practitioner will achieve insight into their deepest nature of mind—the fully awakened state.
 By working with the innate subtle body’s energy system: lung, drops, chakras and channels et cetera a practitioner will become adept at opening to their inherent and primordial bliss emptiness.

 The basis or foundation of the Six Yogas of Naropa is the Yoga of Inner Fire or Tummo.
-Within this system, the other Five Yogas including Clear Light Mind and Illusory Body are achieved on the mastery of Tummo.
-It is therefore necessary, under the guidance of a qualified lama/guru to be familiar with and have competence in Tummo theory and practice.
+Within this system, the other five yogas including Illusory Body and Clear Light Mind are achieved on the mastery of tummo.
+The Six Yogas is a complete set of practices, and are sequential, even though they can be practiced independently.
+It is therefore necessary, under the guidance of a qualified lama/guru to be familiar with and have competence in tummo theory and practice.

 Illusory Body Yoga